DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2022-06-28-recording-a-decision.md

 ---
 title: Record a decision
-description: Delivery officers (DOs) present proposed academy conversions and transfers at advisory board (AB).
-This is so the Regional Director (formerly the Regional Schools Commissioner) can make a decision.
+description: A delivery officer (DO) presents a proposed conversion at advisory board.
+The Regional Director makes a decision and the DO records the decision.
 date: 2022-06-28
 eleventyComputed:
   eleventyNavigation: